sarahhelgen/weekend-movie-sagas/README.md

         - [x] dropdown menu (for the genres)
         - [x] save button - sends the data to the db and brings the user back to home/list page
     - [x] cancel button, which will also bring the user back to the home/list page

+    - [] use localstate to capture inputs of form
+    - [ ] onclick of submit button, send the new movie data to db via POST.
+    - need to use saga for this:
+        type: 'SEND_NEW_MOVIE_DATA'

-    - [] need to write GET route for genre router
+    - [x] need to write GET route for genre router
-        - [] will need M2M join query language for this
+        - [x] will need M2M join query language for this

     - [] update readme
     - [] add code comments